 - It’s important to establish a business process for how all employees should recognize and report possible phishing attempts.
 Simply having a company-wide policy that all employees are required to call or speak to a person live regarding any confidential information – versus ever asking for it in an email, can be highly effective.
 When an email comes through that appears to be from the CFO asking for an account number, it’s a clear phishing attempt that can be reported.

 - Using one’s spam filter is also important, and not just for ignoring annoying marketing emails.
 Spam filters can also keep phishing attempts or unknown persons out of your inbox thus eliminating any potential threats.

 - And should there be a security breach, it’s of course important to have a could-based backup for your email systems.
-It’s always a smart practice to have important files, emails, etc. saved somewhere that can be accessed anywhere – regardless if a laptop, phone or other device is stolen.
+It’s always a smart practice to have important files, emails, etc. saved somewhere that can be accessed anywhere – regardless of a laptop, phone, or other device is stolen.